maklipsa/szymonwarda/_posts/2019-08-20-refactoring-to-data-driven-tests.md

 <!--MORE-->

+# Before we begin

+I will be converting this series into an ebook, or something like that, with additional source code and examples.
+If You want to get it please subscribe:

+{% include /newsletter.html %}

 # Establishing the baseline

 Before we dig into what Data Driven Tests are, let's look at some standard, non-DDT tests.